pittcsc/pittcswiki/src/guides/skills/getting-started-with-x/rust.md

 ```

 #### Borrowing
-To access data without changing ownership, we can *borrow* the data by passing a reference to it.
-This is kind of similar to pointers in C and C++.
-However, keep in mind that the Rust compiler guarantees that references always point to valid objects, so your program won't even compile if you try a use-after-free.
+To access a value without changing ownership, we can *borrow* the value by taking a reference to it.
+This is similar to pointers in C and C++.
+However, keep in mind that the Rust compiler guarantees that references always point to valid values, so your program won't even compile if you try to use an invalid reference.
 See [Chapter 15.3 of Rust By Example](https://doc.rust-lang.org/rust-by-example/scope/borrow.html) for details.

 ```rs
 let x = Vec::<i32>::new();